(Spoiling the Ocean-Born Mary legend)

 Mr. Roy and his mother purchased the house and restored it, after hearing rumors of a ghost.

-The phantom rocking chair was never Mary’s, and it rocked because Mr. Roy had placed it over a loose floorboard that he could shift from the other side of the room, to make the chair sway.
+For example, the phantom rocking chair was never Mary’s, and it rocked because Mr. Roy placed it over a loose floorboard that extended the length of the room.
+By shifting his weight on it, from the other side of the room, Roy could make the chair sway.

 The house last appeared in Yankee magazine in September 1996, where it was in the “House for Sale” section, listed at $875,000.

-If the house is haunted–and it may be–it is probably not Ocean-Born Mary who walks there.
+If that house is haunted – and it may be – it is probably not Ocean-Born Mary who walks there.

-The first half of the story–in which the pirate spares the life of the crew and passengers, when the baby is named for his mother–is romantic enough to spark legends.
-The rest of the story appears to be made up by Mr. Roy.
-(The black-and-white photo on the first page of this article, was taken by Mr. Roy to publicize the house.)
+The first half of the story – in which the pirate spares the life of the crew and passengers, when the baby is named for his mother – is romantic enough to spark legends.
+The rest of the Don Pedro story appears to be made up by Mr. Roy.

 A Henniker grave marker

-However, the Ocean-Born Mary ghost story is clearly drawn from the Green Lady (because she haunts a house, not a family) and the story of appearing on a horse-drawn coach is straight out of Irish legends.
+However, the Ocean-Born Mary ghost story is clearly drawn from Green Lady traditions (because she haunts a house, not a family), and the story of appearing on a horse-drawn coach is straight out of Irish legends.

-Mary Wilson Wallace is probably not haunting her son’s home.
+Mary Wilson Wallace is probably not haunting her son’s home, but she may still haunt Henniker.

 Special thanks to Colleen D. of Henniker’s public library,